Starting A Blog – It Has Only Taken Me 10 Years

 After a day or two of playing around.
-I had moved over the one page website for my freelance business, that was up and running.
-I had also managed to get the basic structure for my personal site sorted.
-Tinkering round with Umbraco was fun, I liked how you could customise everything and began using a template to design and build my new personal site.
+I had moved over the one-page website for my freelance business.
+I also managed to get the basic structure for my personal site sorted.
+Tinkering around with Umbraco was fun.
+I liked how you could customise everything. and began using a template to design and build my new personal site.

 Enter – WordPress

 And I was still no further on with sorting out my website.

 Luckily I found a bit of inspiration.
 I had listened to Crush It!: Why NOW Is the Time to Cash In on Your Passion on Audible, TWICE!
 Right, I need to sort my site out and do it.
 NOW.

 But getting my content out to the world.